This country-specific Q&A provides an overview to intellectual property law in Israel.

 The assignment should be recorded with the ILPTO as soon as possible, or any use of the mark by the assignee may not be attributed to the assignee, which may lead to non-use cancellation actions.

 What are the requirements to licence a third party to use each of the intellectual property rights described above?

 In order for any license to be valid against third parties, the license should be registered by filing a suitable request supported by the license agreement.

 Is there a requirement to register a licence of any of these intellectual property rights and, if so, what is the consequence of failing to register?

-An application for registration of a license shall be submitted by the holder of the license, as the case may be, or his representative, the following documents shall be attached thereto, and the payment shall be effected as follows:
+An application for registration of a license shall be submitted by the licensee, as the case may be, or his representative, the following documents shall be attached thereto, and the payment shall be effected as follows:

-3. A power of attorney from the owner of the license, to the extent that the request was submitted by his representative.
+- A power of attorney from the licensee, to the extent that the request was submitted by his representative.

 Are exclusive and non-exclusive licensees given different rights in respect of the enforcement of the licensed IP, and if so, how do those rights differ?